surifirstpin/biplus_documentation/docs/Visualization.md

 - **Over Border** apply colour to the border.
 - **Data Field** display the data field value on map.
 - **Tip Fields** select numbers of data fields to be displayed on map.
-- **Color Field** apply colour for the data field values displayed on map.
+- **Color Field** select the data field you want to colour.
-Color
+- Color
 From
 To
 Negative Cutoff